 The Facility Guidelines Institute (FGI) is a nonprofit organization that was established in 1998 to provide leadership and continuity to the development and publication of the Guidelines for Design and Construction of Health Care Facilities.
-FGI functions as a contractual, fundraising, and coordinating entity for the quad-annual Guidelines revision process, supporting the work of the independent Health Guidelines Revision Committee in its goal to update and improve the content of the Guidelines document to encourage its adoption and use.
+FGI functions as a contractual, fundraising, and coordinating entity for the quad-annual Guidelines revision process, supporting the work of the independent Health Guidelines Revision Committee in its goal to update and improve the content of the Guidelines to encourage its adoption and use.
 FGI uses revenue from sales of the Guidelines document to support the revision process and to fund research that can inform the Guidelines development process.
 For more information, visit the FGI website at www.fgiguidelines.org.

-The 2014 edition of the Guidelines for Design and Construction of Hospitals and Outpatient Facilities and for the inaugural edition of the Guidelines for Design and Construction of Residential Health, Care, and Support Facilities.
+The 2014 edition of the FGI Guidelines for Design and Construction of Hospitals and Outpatient Facilities was published in March 2014.
+Visit the FGI website to purchase the document.
+The inaugural edition of the FGI Guidelines for Design and Construction of Residential Health, Care, and Support Facilities was published in June 2014.
 Read more about the new residential standard on the FGI website.

 Customize your learning experience to suit your needs by choosing from more than 130 educational segments covering specific topics from the 2010 FGI Guidelines for Design and Construction of Health Care Facilities.
 Guidelines users and enforcers with valuable training and information straight from the experts.
 Visit the ASHE/FGI eLearning page for more information.

 ASHE has been gathering information about state adoption of the FGI Guidelines and has published a map (updated 5/27/14) illustrating which edition various states have adopted to regulate hospital construction.

 Help keep us up to date: If you are aware of any inaccuracies or updated to this map please report them to ASHE with this form.